albertocsg/peerflixmediaserver/README.md

 Launch peerflixmediaserver
 --------------------------
-Launch the application with this command.
+Launch the application with this command

 >java -jar peerflixmediaserver-x.x.x.jar

 with the correct name of the jar.

+Enjoy!